phha/click_config_file/README.md

 By default click_config_file supports files formatted according to [Configobj's unrepr mode](http://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).

-You can supply a custom parser by setting the `parser` keyword argument.
-This argument expects a callable that will take the configuration file path and command name as arguments and returns a dictionary with the parsed configuration options.
+You can add support for additional configuration providers by setting the `provider` keyword argument.
+This argument expects a callable that will take the configuration file path and command name as arguments and returns a dictionary with the provided configuration options.

 The command name is passed in order to allow for a shared configuration file divided by sections for each command.